 Annual energy savings targets

 To meet the objectives of the Energy Savings Scheme, the Act sets annual energy savings targets.
 It requires electricity retailers and Liable Entities (or Scheme Participants), to meet these targets by purchasing and surrendering energy savings certificates.

 It also provides for parties to be accredited to create energy savings certificates from specific energy savings projects.
 These parties are known as Accredited Certificate Providers.

-The energy savings target for 2010 was 1.5% of all liable acquisitions made during the compliance year.
-This is equivalent to 849,508 megawatt hours (MWh) of energy saved, or 858,004 certificates.
+The annual energy savings targets are expressed as a percentage of the Liable Entity's total annual liable electricity acquisitions.
+They increase each year until 2014, after which they remain steady until 2020.
+The energy savings target for 2011 was 2.5% of all liable acquisitions made during the compliance year.
+This is equivalent to 1,334,259 MWh of energy saved, or 1,414,315 certificates.

 Annual Report to the Minister 2010502.63KB PDF FileIPART is required to submit a report on compliance by all participants (both Liable Entities and Accredited Certificate Providers) by no later than 31 July in each year.
 This is the second compliance report, covering the 2010 calendar year.